LucasLyn/pop-a6/README.md

 ## Kode

-Biblioteket compiles med fsharpc;
+The library is compiled with fsharpc;

 	$ fsharpc -a continuedFraction.fsi continuedFraction.fs

-Nu compiles testen med fsharpc og køres med mono;
+The code is compiled with the library with fsharpc and run with mono;

 	$ fsharpc -r continuedFraction.dll continuedFractionTest.fsx
 	$ mono continuedFractionTest.exe

-continuedFraction.fsi compiles til XML med fsharpc;
+The library is compiled to XML with fsharpc;

 	$ fsharpc --doc:continuedFraction.xml -a continuedFraction.fsi continuedFraction.fs